CTLab-ITMO/CoolPrompt/README.md

 ## More about project
 - Explore the variety of autoprompting methods with PromptTuner: CoolPrompt currently support HyPE, DistillPrompt, ReflectivePrompt.
 You can choose method via corresponding argument `method` in `tuner.run`
 - See more examples in <a href="https://github.com/CTLab-ITMO/CoolPrompt/blob/master/notebooks/examples">notebooks</a> to familiarize yourself with our framework

+## Contributing
+- We welcome and value any contributions and collaborations, so please contact us.
+For new code check out <a href="https://github.com/CTLab-ITMO/CoolPrompt/blob/master/docs/CONTRIBUTING.md">CONTRIBUTING.md</a>.